Mastering Vocabulary Word Walls in Secondary ELA

 The vista stretched out to the horizon from where we stood on the ___________.

 2. Conduct quick writes to expand vocabulary usage.
-Challenge students to use a set number of words from the word wall.
-As a bonus, add the sentences to the word all.
+Challenge classes to use a set number of words from the word wall.
+As a bonus, add the sentences to the wall.

-3. Challenge students to incorporate more than one vocabulary word in their writing by answering a yes or no question using two juxtaposed vocabulary words.
+3. Challenge students to incorporate more than one vocabulary term in their writing by answering a yes or no question using two juxtaposed vocabulary words.

 Could you find a beautiful vista in the interior of a state?
 Why or why not?

-Starting the sentences for students will lead to their own creative sentences.
+Starting the sentences for classes will lead to their own creative sentences.

 Overall use of vocabulary word walls in secondary ELA.

 My point?
 The exercises with the word walls do not need to be preplanned, elaborate, or heavy.
 Working toward language standards can involve conversations and small activities with students.
 Will every discussion be a home run as far as understanding and vocabulary use?
-No. Will your vocabulary word wall necessarily be pretty?
+No. Will your vocabulary walls necessarily be pretty, ready for Pinterest?
 Maybe not!
-Will your students add goofy pictures to help them remember their words?
+Will your classes add goofy pictures to help them remember their words?
 Hopefully!

-The purpose of the word wall is to have a visual display of learning.
+The purpose of the vocabulary word wall in secondary ELA is to have a visual display of learning.
 As you work with the words, you will be modeling how to build vocabulary.
 Sometimes, learning is messy.

 My message with vocabulary lessons for secondary ELA students: Engage with the words.
 Experiment.
 Play, rearrange, and use.
-Look at the word in the dictionary and connect to prior knowledge.
+Look at the term in the dictionary and connect to prior knowledge.

 Subscribe to our mailing list to receive updates about new blog posts, freebies, and teaching resources!